 Accept every invitation you can to speak to groups.
 Seek such invitations when they aren't offered spontaneously.
 Be sure your library has an ongoing public relations program that you can draw upon for assistance.
-A simple ten-minute slide tour of your library can work wonders in bringing the library to people who have never darkened its door.
-If your library has a home page on the Web, take its address with you for distribution.
+A simple ten-minute slide tour of your library can work wonders in bringing the library to people who have never entered its door.
 Be sure to always indicate the role the community has taken in developing and supporting the library.